ATH-PB Q3 2021 Earnings Call Summary | Stock Taper

 • GAAP Net Income: $698 million, or $3.51 per diluted share.

-• Adjusted Operating Income: $541 million, or $2.73 per share, with a return on equity (ROE) of 15.3%.
+• Adjusted Operating Income: $541 million, or $2.73 per share (excluding notable items).

-• Adjusted Book Value: Increased to $71.50 per share, reflecting a compound annual growth rate of 17% since inception.
+• Adjusted Book Value: Increased to $71.50 per share, reflecting a compound growth rate of 17% since inception.

 2. Strategic Updates and Business Highlights